Federal agencies won’t seriously discipline vaccine holdouts until next year, White House tells unions

 “I’m not going to be surprised if agencies slow roll this process if only to slow roll the associated headaches that come with it,” said Debra D’Agostino, a founding partner at The Federal Practice Group in Washington.
 She said that even early next year, supervisors of unvaccinated employees are not likely to impose harsh discipline in every case.

-“Setting aside the issue of the legality of the mandate itself, [some] employees who have been teleworking full since March 2020 are going to have credible arguments that removing them is not in the interest of the efficiency of the service or is overly harsh in light of their length of service, performance and lack of prior discipline,” she said.
+“Setting aside the issue of the legality of the mandate itself, [some] employees who have been teleworking full time since March 2020 are going to have credible arguments that removing them is not in the interest of the efficiency of the service or is overly harsh in light of their length of service, performance and lack of prior discipline,” she said.

 Thus far, no agency has set a time frame for when it plans to step up more aggressive discipline against unvaccinated employees without exemptions.
 Veterans Affairs Secretary Denis McDonough has said, for example, that the process at his agency could take months.

-For now, unvaccinated employees who have not received an exemption face a process that starts with counseling about vaccines and the potential career consequences of not complying with the mandate.
+For now, unvaccinated employees who have not requested or received an exemption face a process that starts with counseling about vaccines and the potential career consequences of not complying with the mandate.

 That is not required of employees who have pending requests for exemptions but in the meantime, they must follow tighter distancing and mask-wearing standards and regular testing when in the workplace.